Vekvi-BugHunter/JSniper/README.md

-# jsniper
+# JSniper

-**jsniper** is a Python-based tool to automate JavaScript endpoint discovery and secret leakage analysis in internal/UAT web apps.
+**JSniper** is a Python-based tool to automate JavaScript endpoint discovery and secret leakage analysis in web apps.

 ## 🔥 Features
 - Custom path file support via `--path`